 Please note, all healthcare providers are required to confidentially report all positive COVID-19 results to the local department of health who may reach out to learn more about any recent travel or close contacts to assist in containing the spread of the virus.

 I tested positive for COVID-19 but am not showing symptoms.

 If you’re not showing symptoms, there is a good chance that you’re already on the road to recovery.
 While you may feel fine, it’s important that you still take measures to prevent others from contracting the virus.
 After testing positive, your provider will recommend you isolate yourself until at least 10 days have passed, assuming you have not developed symptoms.
 If you develop symptoms during this time, follow the guidance below.
 Studies suggest that having recovered from an infection with COVID-19 confers some protection against getting re-infected, but how robust the protection is and how long it lasts is still under investigation.

 I tested positive and am experiencing manageable symptoms.

-If your symptoms become so severe that you are unable to take care of yourself (i.e. unable to consume liquids and food, experiencing excessive light-headedness, etc.) then you should immediately reach out to your healthcare provider, or for emergencies, dial 911.
+If your symptoms become more severe, especially if you are unable to take care of yourself (i.e. unable to consume liquids and food, experiencing excessive light-headedness, etc.), you should immediately reach out to your healthcare provider, or for emergencies, dial 911.